 5. Accept that your spouse is human—just like you

 Yes, on the surface, you know that your husband or wife is human.
 But here’s the thing: When you think about all of the things that frustrate you, there’s a pretty good chance that it’s about them not being who you want and/or expect them to be.
 Humans are flawed and they make mistakes.
 But the more than you accept that as a reality, the more open you’ll be to not being upset with your spouse when they disappoint you; the more willing you will be to give them what you want in return when you fall short: patience, forgiveness, understanding, encouragement and love.
-Yes, the more willing you are to give what you want in your marriage, the more of a chance it has not only to avoid divorce but to truly thrive!
+Yes, the more willing you are to give what you want in your marriage, the more of a chance it has not only to find solutions to divorce but also avoid divorce.

 Here are a few additional divorce solutions that you must look into: